siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.7.6 - 29 September 2019 =
+* WooCommerce: Ensured related products and upsells are correctly displayed when the product has no short description.

 = 1.7.5 - 21 August 2019 =
 * Updated Customizer settings CSS output.
 Resolves main menu drop-down settings colors not being applied.